 Workforce Management for Peak Efficiency and Performance

-Call center staffing, commonly referred to as Workforce Management, is one of the most critical functions of planning and managing a call center, as the most significant center costs are associated with personnel.
-Management of call center staffing requires striking the optimal balance between achieving service-levels and delivering great customer service. utilizing the fewest number of agent labor hours.
-Many companies use a combination of workforce management software and the application of historical data to forecasting models.
-According to the Call Center School*, the main steps to workforce management are:
+Call center staffing, commonly referred to as Workforce Management, is one of the most critical functions of planning and managing a call center, as the most significant call center costs are associated with personnel.
+Management of call center staffing requires striking the optimal balance between achieving service levels and delivering great customer service, utilizing the fewest number of agent labor hours.
+Many companies use a combination of workforce management software and the application of historical data for forecasting models.
+According to the ZenDesk, the three essentials of a call center workforce management strategy are:

 Call Center Metrics that Directly Impact Customer Satisfaction

 There are many measurable factors in a call center that have been proven to result in a very satisfied or dissatisfied customer.
-According to an article by TalkDesk*, many of these factors are related to expediting the amount of time customers spend on calls or waiting for service.
-They include first call resolution, percentage of calls blocked, average time in queue, average speed of answer and average handle time.
+According to an article by TalkDesk, many of these factors are related to expediting the amount of time customers spend on calls or waiting for service.
+They include percentage of calls blocked, average time in queue, average abandon rate, service level and average speed of answer.

-Your call center employees are very often the first employees your customers interact with.
-They are problem solvers, and they are the keys to driving innovation, knowledge, and revenue throughout your organization.read more
+Your call center employees are very often the first employees your residents interact with.
+They are problem solvers, and they are the keys to driving innovation, knowledge, and revenue throughout your organization.